NickWaterton/Flair-Vents-MQTT-Interface/README.md

 This program has the following features
 * Read all Flair vents values
 * Read all flair puck values
-* read historical data for vents/pucks
+* read historical data for vents/pucks *(not currently implemented, but the hooks are there)*
 * publish the above to the topic and MQTT broker of your choice
 * set vent % open
 * Set puck values (room occupied, set_point_c, clear hold) are built in, others could be added